swcarpentry/python-intermediate-mosquitoes/02-modularization-documentation.md

 so that we don't accidentally get any data we don't want, and print out the filenames one at a time.

 ~~~ {.python}
 filenames =glob.glob('*data.csv')
 for filename in filenames:
     print filename
 ~~~
 ~~~ {.output}
 A1_mosquito_data.csv
 B2_mosquito_data.csv
 A3_mosquito_data.csv
 B1_mosquito_data.csv
 A2_mosquito_data.csv
 ~~~

-### Challenge
+> ## Looping over files {.challenge}
+>

-Modify your code to loop over all of the files in your directory, making an observed-predicted plot for each file and printing the parameters.
+> Modify your code to loop over all of the files in your directory,
+> making an observed-predicted plot for each file and printing the parameters.